Accordion: History

-The accordion is one of several European inventions of the early 19th century that use free reeds driven by a bellows.
-An instrument called accordion was first patented in 1829 by Cyrill Demian, of Armenian origin, in Vienna.
-Demian's instrument bore little resemblance to modern instruments.
-It only had a left hand buttonboard, with the right hand simply operating the bellows.
+Cyrill Demian's instrument bore little resemblance to modern instruments.
+It only had a left-hand buttonboard, with the right hand simply operating the bellows.
 One key feature for which Demian sought the patent was the sounding of an entire chord by depressing one key.
-His instrument also could sound two different chords with the same key, one for each bellows direction (a bisonoric action).
+His instrument could also sound two chords with the same key, one for each bellow direction (a bisonoric action).
 At that time in Vienna, mouth harmonicas with Kanzellen (chambers) had already been available for many years, along with bigger instruments driven by hand bellows.
-The diatonic key arrangement was also already in use on mouth-blown instruments.
-Demian's patent thus covered an accompanying instrument: an accordion played with the left hand, opposite to the way that contemporary chromatic hand harmonicas were played, small and light enough for travelers to take with them and used to accompany singing.
+The diatonic key arrangement was also already used on mouth-blown instruments.
+Demian's patent thus covered an accompanying instrument: an accordion played with the left hand, opposite to how contemporary chromatic hand harmonicas were played, small and light enough for travelers to take with them and used to accompany singing.
 The patent also described instruments with both bass and treble sections, although Demian preferred the bass-only instrument owing to its cost and weight advantages.

 The accordion was introduced from Germany into Britain in about the year 1828.
 The instrument was noted in The Times in 1831 as one new to British audiences and was not favourably reviewed, but nevertheless it soon became popular.
 It had also become popular with New Yorkers by the mid-1840s.